• Level of education

 Description

-This teaching unit will address the different possible techniques for dismantling and decontaminating nuclear facilities.
-After having described the stakes and the operations related to the dismantling of the installations and then the available measurement tools (imagers, gamma spectrometers, ...), the available decontamination processes will be presented according to the nature of the objects to be decontaminated (traditional decontamination processes or by complex fluids).
-Several innovative techniques for decontamination of contaminated surfaces will be presented (classical decontamination processes, micellar solutions, gels, foams, supercritical fluids).
+This teaching unit will cover the various techniques available for dismantling and decontaminating nuclear facilities.
+After describing the challenges and operations involved in dismantling facilities and the measurement tools available (imagers, gamma spectrometers, etc.), the decontamination processes available will be presented according to the nature of the objects to be decontaminated (conventional decontamination processes or complex fluids).
+Several innovative techniques for decontaminating contaminated surfaces will be presented (conventional decontamination processes, micellar solutions, gels, foams, supercritical fluids).

 Read more